 In May 2006, our board of directors approved the adoption of the 2006 Israeli Incentive Compensation Plan, or the 2006 Plan, the purpose of which is to secure the benefits arising from ownership of share capital by our employees, officers and directors who are expected to contribute to the Company's future growth and success.
 The 2006 Plan provides for the grant of options, restricted shares and restricted share units in accordance with various Israeli tax tracks.
 We currently use the 2006 Plan for the grant of restricted shares only.
 The restricted shares are granted for no consideration and with a vesting schedule of two years (50% each year).
 The restricted shares are granted in accordance with the Israeli capital gains tax track.
 Termination of employment of a grantee for any reason will result in the forfeiture of such grantee's unvested restricted shares.
 All restricted shares are subject to earlier termination upon termination of the grantee's employment or other relationship with us, generally no less than 90 days from termination.
 We may make certain exceptions, from time to time, in the vesting and expiration terms of the securities granted to certain grantees.
-As of March 1, 2013 or within 60 days thereafter, an aggregate of 14,890 ordinary shares has been reserved for issuance under the 2006 Plan, and 9,200 were granted and are outstanding.
+In November 2013, our board of directors approved the increase of number of shares under the 2006 Plan in additional 50,000 shares.
+As of April 23, 2014 or within 60 days thereafter, an aggregate of 49,690 ordinary shares has been reserved for issuance under the 2006 Plan, and 10,800 were granted and are outstanding.